Fuses & fuse holders

 How does a fuse holder work?

-ANL fuses are fitted with a thin strip of fuse metal that burns out at a certain amperage and interrupts the circuit.
-The housing of the fuse serves as fire and splash protection.
-Mini-ANL fuses are designed for a maximum current of up to 175 A, while larger models provide protection for up to 300 A. Both fuse types are designed for power-hungry amplifiers.
+ANL fuses are fitted with a thin Strip locking plate which burns out at a certain amperage and interrupts the circuit.
+The housing of the Fuses serves as fire and splash protection.
+Mini-ANL Fuses are designed for a maximum current of up to 175 A, larger models protect up to 300 A. Both types of fuse are suitable for power-hungry Amplifier designed.
 With cable cross-sections of 35 mm², it makes no difference which type of fuse is used.

 What types of fuse holders does Masori offer?

-Our range includes small mini ANL fuses for connecting one line and large ANL fuse blocks that offer space for up to 8 power lines.
+Our range includes small mini ANLs Fuses for connecting a cable and large ANL fuse blocks that provide space for up to 8 Power lines offer.
 We also offer a model with an integrated voltmeter, which makes voltage drops directly visible.
-The fuses are completely weatherproof and designed for many years of use.
+The Fuses are absolutely weather-resistant and designed for many years of use.

 Which manufacturers does Masori distribute?